shubh299/AdvancedOS/README.md

 # AdvancedOS
+Execution environment is Linux.
+All the libraries used are present in any Linux environment.
 This repo includes Assignements of Advanced Operation System course and some practice codes.\\
 Assignments Folder contains the following assignments -
 * Command Line File Explorer